Remedy Toothache Pain in our Sioux Falls Office

 - Put a cold compress on your cheek to reduce swelling in the affected area.

-Missing Tooth: If you have knocked a tooth out try placing it back into the socket and gently bite down secure it in place.
-You may use gauze or a wet tea bag to cushion the area but be very aware and do no swallow the tooth.
+If you have knocked a tooth out try placing it back into the socket and gently bite down secure it in place.
+You may use gauze or a wet tea bag to cushion the area but be very aware and do not swallow the tooth.
 The tooth may also be placed in a glass of milk or held in the cheek if it will not fit back into the socket.

 How Will First Class Dental Care Treat My Toothache?

 When you arrive at our Sioux Falls office, Dr. Beecroft will conduct a full oral evaluation to determine the cause of your toothache.
 He will look for indications, including redness and swelling or obvious tooth or gum damage.
-X-Rays may be necessary to detect unseen decay, cracked or impacted teeth or problems with the supporting bone structure.
+X-rays may be necessary to detect unseen decay, cracked or impacted teeth or problems with the supporting bone structure.

 Dr. Beecroft may need to prescribe an antibiotic and/or pain medication to facilitate healing.
-Depending on the source of your toothache pain, the tooth may have to be removed or a root canal may be in order to permanently remedy your tooth ache.
+Depending on the source of your toothache pain, the tooth may have to be removed or a root canal may be in order to permanently remedy your toothache.